yashbonde/freeciv-python/README.md

 ![alt text](https://vignette.wikia.nocookie.net/freeciv/images/1/1c/Freeciv-growing-cities-steal-food.jpg/revision/latest?cb=20150409102837)

 ## Vision
 This game environment aims to be at the forefront of deep RL research, to push the boundaries of what can be done.
 The end goal is to create an agent which can learn by itself with minimal help from humans (the only support should be basic instructions).
+For more details kindly go through `README`.

 ## Installation
 This is only tempoarary and will be removed once the final structure is decided.
 This installation is only for the MonteCarlo Agent in the directory as of 11.11.2018.
 In the folder directory